Alcohol in the United Kingdom: Cider

-strawberries, raspberries, blueberries, pineapples and passion fruit.
+strawberries, raspberries, peaches, blueberries, pineapples, oranges, blackberries and passion fruit.

 Wine

 Wine within the United Kingdom has become a more popular choice of beverage within recent decades.

-Production of wine with the United Kingdom compared with recent consumption is quite low but has increased since steadfast since the 1990s.
+Production of wine with the United Kingdom compared with recent consumption is quite low but has increased steadfast since the 1990s.
 In 2008, production of wine was around 1.34 million bottles which doubled to 3.17 million the following year in 2009.
 In 2018, a record number had been reached of 15.6m bottles being produced in England and Wales.

 Wine had a total of 7.4 billion 175ml glasses worth sold in 2018.

 Spirits

 Spirits have historically since the nineteenth century, been roughly consumed at the same rate over time in the UK.